PrernaSharma96/Forecasting-of-E-Commerce-Products/README.md

 # Data-forecasting-of-E-Commerce-in-United-States
-This project will showcase the overall trend in the United States marketplace regarding various products.
-Using the past values we will be forecasting the future sales' profit.
+This project will show what is the overall trend in the United States marketplace.
 It will give us a clear understanding if it will be beneficial in the future and will people continue to buy from E-commerce.

-We are going to perform time-series analysis on the data with respect to the weekly sales of E-Commerce in the United States.
+We performed a time-series analysis on the data with respect to the weekly sales of E-Commerce in the United States.
 Predicting E-Commerce sales will help us predict whether there will be any benefit of shifting offline business to online.

-We will be dividing the dataset in a 4:1 ratio, where we will be using the first part for forecasting the data and the other part (20% of the dataset) will be used to check the accuracy of the forecasted data.
-We will also be forecasting 20 data points from the future where the actual data is not available.

-The accuracy of the forecast can be measured by using methods that determine the forecasting errors.
-We will be using MAD, MSE, and MAPE methods on our dataset in order to check the accuracy of our forecast.
+We did two separate analysis on the data.

+Analysis I - Forecast accuracy comparison pre-covid To find the predicted value in an ideal case scenario for the Ecommerce profits by considering the pre covid data.
+Split the dataset into training and testing to calculate accuracy as per different methods.

+Analysis II - Difference between sale’s profit for Covid and non Covid period Forecasted the data for the next 3 months by considering pre covid period and calculated the difference of the actual profit made as compared to our predictions.

-Our dataset consists of 73 rows and 4 variable columns.
-It is the one-year sales data of E-Commerce for every product.
-We will predict the sales of the product in this project and determine if it will be profitable or not.
+Our dataset consists of 73 rows and 3 variable columns.
+It is the one year sales data of E-Commerce for every product.
+We predicted the sales of the product in this project and determined if it will be profitable or not.

-Received data from a very popular site Kaggle ( URL: https://www.kaggle.com/ ).
+Got data from a very popular site Kaggle ( URL: https://www.kaggle.com/ ).
 There are a huge amount of data sets available for various other fields.
 We have 4 columns of data explained as follows.

-- Order date: This is a date format data, the date on which order was placed
+Order date: This is a date format data, the date on which order was placed
-- Manage ID: It is an ID unique for every row
-- Category: Different categories of items ordered through E-Commerce
-- Profit: It represents profit
+Category: Different categories of items ordered through E-Commerce Profit updated: It represents profit of the E commerce website of a company on a weekly basis.

 Links to my group members' GitHub profiles: [Jai Hinduja](https://github.com/Jaihinduja/) and [Karan Shah](https://github.com/KaranS279).